 Margaret offers speech and language services to children of all ages.
-Margaret has over 10 years of clinical experience and has provided therapy to children with various developmental speech and language disorders.
+Margaret has over 10 years of clinical experience - starting her career in 2010 - and has provided therapy to children with various developmental speech and language disorders.
 She holds a Bachelor’s degree in Psychology from Mount Allison University and a Master’s degree in Speech-Language Pathology from Dalhousie University.
 She is clinically certified with Speech-Language and Audiology Canada.

 Margaret has additional training for the following:

 Program for the Education and Enrichment of Relational Skills (PEERS ©)

 Margaret’s clinical interests are in the following areas:

 language or social communication difficulties in children (including autism spectrum disorder)